1987 Football League Second Division play-off final: Background

 This was the inaugural season of the English Football League play-offs which was introduced as part of the "Heathrow Agreement", a ten-point proposal to restructure the Football League, which included this mechanism by which the number of clubs in the First Division could be reduced from 22 to 20.
 For the first two years of the play-offs, one relegation place was decided upon using a single-elimination tournament where each round was played as a two-legged tie: one club from the First Division competed with three clubs from the Second Division for a place in the top tier of English football.
 The play-offs were not universally lauded: Oldham Athletic manager Joe Royle was scathing of them after losing to Leeds in the semi-final, saying "We finished seven points clear of Leeds.
 So to go out on away goals to them means there is something unjust.
 I welcomed the play-offs but possibly hadn't considered the long-term ramifications."

 Leeds United had played in the second tier of English football since they were relegated in the 1981–82 season.
-Billy Bremner had been appointed as their manager in October 1985, replacing Eddie Grey.
+Billy Bremner had been appointed as their manager in October 1985, replacing Eddie Gray.
 After leading the club to 14th position in the league that season, Bremner made a number of changes to playing staff, including bringing in at least ten players.
 Along with the fourth-place finish in the league, Bremner oversaw Leeds' run to the semi-final of the 1986–87 FA Cup where they lost to Coventry City.
 Charlton Athletic had been promoted to the First Division the previous season, having spent five seasons in the Second Division.
 Their manager Lennie Lawrence had been moved into the caretaker role at the club in November 1982 after Ken Craggs was sacked with them fifth-from-bottom in the Second Division.
 Despite finishing in 18th place in the First Division, Lawrence's team had made it to the 1987 Full Members' Cup Final where they were defeated by Second Division Blackburn Rovers 1–0 at Wembley Stadium.